U.S. Department of Defense

 OLDCC supports the National Defense Strategy by:

-Click here for the National Defense Strategy.
+Click here for the 2022 National Security Strategy Fact Sheet.

 A number of different Federal agencies help communities respond to economic shifts connected to defense program changes.
 The Office of Local Defense Community Cooperation helps link communities with the full breadth of these Federal resources.